 One of the overlooked aspects of sensory therapy is coordination and overall physical development.
 When you think about it, it’s pretty obvious that these types of improvements come hand-in-hand with testing sensory skills.
 Enjoying all senses can be physical play and also helps develop attributes that essentially help physical activity.

 Two of the big factors of improving physical skills is to develop both fine motor skills and gross motor skills.
-These also contribute to sensory exploration.
+These also contribute to sensory exploration and can help children with special needs.
 See below for more information on each: